CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-front-matter.md

 ## Objects

-In this last example we'll use objects in front matter.
-Objects allow for more complex data structures, we're going to use it in our fruits array so we're not only setting the name of the fruit, but also the cost and color.
-Instead of array items being strings we want them to be keys and values.
-When we're outputting the fruit, item is now an entire object so we need to reference the keys inside the object.
+Objects allow for complex data structures.
+We're using it in our fruits array so can set the cost and color of a fruit in addition to its name.
+Instead of having strings as the array items, we want them to be keys and values.

+When we're output the fruit, item is now an entire object so we need to reference the keys inside the object:

 {% raw %}
 ~~~html